 Your experience of our service is important to us.
-If at any time you feel dissatisfied with the treatment or care you have received you have a right to raise a concern.
+If at any time you feel dissatisfied with the treatment or care you have received, you have a right to raise a concern.
 In the first instance, if you feel able to do so, please raise your concern with a member of staff at the time and they will do their best to put it right immediately.

 If you wish to make a complaint, you can contact the Concerns Team at:

 Email: [email protected]

-If you need assistance with raising a Concern
+If You Need Assistance with Raising a Concern

-Please include the following information in your email:
+Please be sure to include the following information in your email:

-- your full name
+- Your full name.

-- telephone number
+- Your telephone number.

-- the name and address of the patient (if you are emailing on behalf of someone else)
+- The name and address of the patient (if you are emailing on behalf of someone else).

 Cwm Taf Morgannwg University Health Board

-When you contact us with a concern, you will receive an acknowledgement in writing within 2 working days of receipt of your concern.
+When you contact us with a concern, you will receive an acknowledgement in writing within two working days of receipt of your concern.
 At this time you may also be asked to give your consent for your personal information to be accessed so that your concern can be investigated.
 If you are complaining on behalf of another person, we will require their consent for you to act of their behalf.
 Please download a copy of the consent form.

 The Health Board is committed to providing comprehensive answers to concerns that are raised and we aim to do this within 30 working days.
 However, sometimes investigations can take longer than this and if we are unable to respond in this time, or if further investigation is required, we will let you know.

 Some cases might need further investigation under the Redress Arrangements.
 Redress is a range of actions that can be taken to resolve a concern where the organisation might have been at fault in causing some harm.
 It can include a written apology and explanation of what happened, an offer of treatment/rehabilitation to help relieve the problem and/or financial compensation.

 If Redress may apply to your concern, we will let you know what this means in more detail.

-Concerns about Doctors, Dentists, Pharmacists and Optometrists
+Concerns About Doctors, Dentists, Pharmacists and Optometrists

-However, if you would prefer not to raise a concern directly with the practitioner or if your family health practitioner has not been able to resolve your concern to your satisfaction, you can also contact the Health Board at the contact details above.
+However, if you would prefer not to raise a concern directly with the practitioner or if your family health practitioner, has not been able to resolve your concern to your satisfaction, you can also contact the Health Board at the contact details above.

-Additional Help To Raise Your Concern
+Additional Help to Raise Your Concern

 The CHC can support you to raise a concern and give advice on the most appropriate course of action.
 You can contact your local CHC at the following address: